Whoever controls the record

 If someone demands deletion

-WORM Compliance mode cannot be overridden.
+Compliance mode cannot be overridden.

 Twenty-year retention